WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

 # 4. Testing Plan

-(***in iteration 2***)
-In this section , provide a brief description of how you plan to test the system.
-Thought should be given to  mostly how automatic testing can be carried out, so as to maximize the limited number of human hours you will have for testing your system.
-Consider the following kinds of testing:
   * *Unit Testing*: We will write unit tests using unittest to test our user models and book models.
   * *Functional Testing*: We will write automated tests for the routes using pytest, to make sure the routes have the correct functionality.
 The specific routes we will be   testing are: register, login, and add_book.
   * *UI Testing*: We will do manual testing for the UI by showing peers, asking for their thoughts on the usability and UI.